SudarshiniM/PDFGPT/README.md

 # PDFGPT

-PDFGPT is a Python-based desktop application that allows you to interact with PDF documents using the power of Google's Gemini AI. [cite: 33, 34] It transforms static PDFs into dynamic knowledge sources, enabling you to ask questions and receive instant, context-aware answers. [cite: 35, 36, 37, 38, 39, 40]
+PDFGPT is a Python-based desktop application that allows you to interact with PDF documents using the power of Google's Gemini AI.
+It transforms static PDFs into dynamic knowledge sources, enabling you to ask questions and receive instant, context-aware answers.

 ## Features

-* **AI-Powered Question Answering:** Get intelligent answers based on the content of your uploaded PDFs. [cite: 35]
+* **AI-Powered Question Answering:** Get intelligent answers based on the content of your uploaded PDFs.
-* **Multiple PDF Support:** Upload and query multiple PDFs simultaneously. [cite: 36]
+* **Multiple PDF Support:** Upload and query multiple PDFs simultaneously.
-* **PDF Upload and Processing:** Easily upload and analyze your PDF documents. [cite: 36]
+* **PDF Upload and Processing:** Easily upload and analyze your PDF documents.
-* **Natural Language Processing:** Accurate extraction and interpretation of text from PDFs. [cite: 37]
+* **Natural Language Processing:** Accurate extraction and interpretation of text from PDFs.
-* **Interactive Chat Interface:** A user-friendly chat interface for conversational queries. [cite: 38]
+* **Interactive Chat Interface:** A user-friendly chat interface for conversational queries.
-* **Context-Aware Responses:** Receive relevant answers, not just keyword matches. [cite: 39]
+* **Context-Aware Responses:** Receive relevant answers, not just keyword matches.
-* **Efficient Information Retrieval:** Quickly find the information you need, saving time and effort. [cite: 40]
+* **Efficient Information Retrieval:** Quickly find the information you need, saving time and effort.
-* **User-Friendly GUI:** Built with CustomTkinter for a modern look and feel. [cite: 41]
+* **User-Friendly GUI:** Built with CustomTkinter for a modern look and feel.

 ## Prerequisites